-Nearly 120 Northeast organic dairy farms to lose market
+Nearly 90 Northeast organic dairy farms to lose their market

 The company told Vermont officials that it did not want to transport milk from the region to its plant in New York and will focus their business on larger farms in Midwest and West, Tebbetts said by email.
 “They will buy milk from larger farms and drop farms in our region,” he said.
 The company plans to stop buying milk in the Northeast by Aug.
 31, 2022.

 It’s devastating to these farm families but also has implications for the state economically and the organic dairy industry in Vermont, said Maddie Kempner, policy director for the Northeast Organic Farming Association of Vermont.

-It will be challenge for the 28 Vermont organic farms to find another buyer because “the organic market currently is not in a position to take on more milk or farmers,” Tebbetts said.
+It will be a challenge for the 28 Vermont organic farms to find another buyer because “the organic market currently is not in a position to take on more milk or farmers,” Tebbetts said.
 Currently, there are three other buyers getting organic milk from Vermont farms.

 “Not having a buyer for your milk is a really severe position to be in for these farmers,” Kempner said.
 “So we’re doing our best to make sure we’re seeking solutions for alternative markets for their milk but also make sure the farmers feel as individually supported as possible.”

-Note: This story and its headline have been corrected to show that 89 farms are affected, not nearly 120, and that 61 of them are in Maine, New Hampshire and New York, not 89.